Publication Policies and Guidelines for Authors

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.
 All contributors who do not meet the criteria for authorship should be listed in an Acknowledgements section.

-Advancing Corrections encourages authors to include a declaration of any conflicting interests
+Advancing Corrections encourages authors to include a declaration of any conflicting interests.

-We encourage Reviewers to check articles with duplication-checking software should they suspect any plagiarism.
+We encourage reviewers to check articles with duplication-checking software should they suspect any plagiarism.
 If material has been previously published it is not generally acceptable for publication in Advancing Corrections.

 Submission of Manuscripts

-1. All parts of the manuscript, including referencing, should follow standard American Psychological Association (APA) format; the paper should be double-spaced, with margins of at least one inch on all sides and with manuscript pages numbered consecutively.
-Suggested page length is from 7-20 pages, double-spaced (about 3,000 to no more than 10,000 word-count).
-Each paper should be summarized in an abstract of not more than 100 words.
+2. The paper should be double-spaced, with margins of at least one inch on all sides and with manuscript pages numbered consecutively.
+Suggested page length is from 7-20 pages, double-spaced (about 2,500 to no more than 6,000 word-count).
+Each paper should be summarized in an abstract of not more than 200 words.

-3. Font: Times New Roman 12
+4. Font: Times New Roman 12

-5. Spelling: Please make use (choose this as your default option) of the North American spellcheck and NOT the UK one.
+6. Spelling: Please make use (choose this as your default option) of the North American spellcheck and NOT the UK one.

-6. Use of quotes and italics: Long quotes are placed in a separate paragraph and must be indented from both sides.
+7. Use of quotes and italics: Long quotes are placed in a separate paragraph and must be indented from both sides.

 Examples for Referencing: